Wii U system software: Home Menu

 The Home Menu (stylized as HOME Menu) can be accessed during any game or application through the user pressing the Home Button on the Wii U GamePad, Wii U Pro Controller or Wii Remote.
 The Home Menu allows the user to launch certain multitasking applications, such as Miiverse, Nintendo TVii, Nintendo eShop, and the Internet Browser while a game or application is running.
 It also displays various information such as date and time, the wireless signal status, controller battery life and controller settings.
-Current downloads can also be managed in the Download Manager, which downloads and installs games and applications and their respective updates, as well as downloading system updates in the background.
+Current downloads can also be managed in the Download Manager (or in Notifications), which downloads and installs games and applications and their respective updates, as well as downloading system updates in the background.

 Pre-installed software

 Nintendo eShop

 The Nintendo eShop is Nintendo's online digital distribution service, serving the Wii U, the Nintendo Switch, and the Nintendo 3DS handheld console.
 The eShop provides downloadable Wii U software titles (both retail and download only), Wii games, Virtual Console games, trial versions (demos), and various applications.
 It also allows users to purchase downloadable content (DLC) and automatically download patches for both physical and downloadable games.
 All content obtained from the Nintendo eShop is attached to a Nintendo Network ID but can only be used in one system.
 The Wii U allows background downloading via SpotPass, either while playing a game or application or in sleep mode.
 Up to ten downloads can be queued at a time and their status can be checked on the Download Manager application.
 A pop-up notification will appear on the Home Menu section to notify the user that a download is finished.

-Unlike past Nintendo digital stores, such as the Wii Shop Channel and the Nintendo DSi Shop which used Nintendo Points as its currency, the Nintendo eShop uses the user's local currency using a digital wallet system whereby funds are added to and debited from the wallet.
+Unlike past Nintendo digital stores, such as the Wii Shop Channel and the Nintendo DSi Shop, which used Nintendo Points as its currency, the Nintendo eShop uses the user's local currency using a digital wallet system whereby funds are added to and debited from the wallet.
 The user can add funds to their wallet in a number of ways either by credit or debit card or by purchasing Nintendo eShop cards.
 It is also possible to purchase download codes from select retailers and later redeem the on the eShop.
 On July 22, 2014, the Japanese Nintendo eShop was updated to support digital money cards to add funds to the user account's digital wallet via near field communication (NFC) on the Wii U GamePad.
 These cards are embedded with IC chips and are typically used to buy train or bus tickets as well as make purchases at convenience stores.

 The Nintendo eShop supports user software reviews.
 Users can submit a review with "stars" ranging from one to five, representing its quality in a crescent order.
 It is also possible to categorize the software on whether it is suitable for hardcore or for more casual players.
 Reviews can only be submitted after the software in review has been used for at least one hour.

+The ability to purchase content through the Nintendo eShop was discontinued on March 27, 2023.